mcb-silverlining/blog/content/posts/demo.md

--how to save costs and not accidently overrun an account -how to run the cluster in a multiuser environment -best practices for security
+* how to save costs and not accidently overrun a budget
+* how to run the cluster in a multiuser environment
+* best practices for security
--dealing with storage
+* dealing with storage issues
--running on other clouds?
+* running on other clouds?
--wrf
+* how to run wrf